 Courage: mental or moral strength to venture, persevere and withstand danger, fear, or difficulty (2)

-Again, you are courageous if you feel fear and proceed in spite of it!
-If you feel no fear then there is no courage required; therefore, the title phrase of this article”fear-free courage” is an oxymoron.
-To overcome the fear I also quoted Psalms 91 on the way up to jumping altitude.
+Again, you are courageous if you feel fear and proceed despite it!
+If you feel no fear, then there is no courage required; therefore, this article’s title phrase “fear-free courage,” is an oxymoron.
+To overcome fear, I also quoted Psalms 91 on the way up to jumping altitude.
 This is my passage of choice that I routinely quote if fear attacks in any situation.
 Come, let us explore this Psalm together to see what protection God offers and how to appropriate it in our lives!

 As for you, the one who lives in the shelter of the sovereign One, and resides in the protective shadow of the mighty king– (Psalm 91:1 NET)

 First of all, this Psalm will protect someone that lives in the presence of God and not merely someone that visits on occasion (e.g., just visits God at a church on Sunday).

 I SAY this about the LORD, my shelter and my stronghold, my God in whom I trust– he will certainly rescue you from the snare of the hunter and from the destructive plague.
 He will shelter you with his wings; you will find safety under his wings.
 His faithfulness is like a shield or a protective wall.
 (Psalm 91:2-4 NET)

 Yes, what you say is important!
 Realize that what you speak with your mouth grows in your spiritual heart (1) for good or bad.
 Then, in an emergency situation, what has grown abundantly in your heart is what comes out of your mouth.
 At that moment, you can either speak words of life or death… choose life that you may live!
 (Luke 6:45.
 Proverbs 18:21.
 Job 22:28) Furthermore, His faithfulness to keep His word (i.e., His truth) is our shield (1).